 Angora Wool Grading

 Offering several grades of Angora tells your buyers that you’ve given extra effort to sort out the best product for those who want it, while still having less expensive options available to market your less desirable crop.
-Premium angora fiber is over 6cm, free of debris or tangles.
-This fiber is taken from the back and upper sides of the rabbit.

-Second quality wool is taken from the sides and neck of the animal, and the shorter staple length means it’s worth slightly less.
-It’s still clean and free of debris or matted portions.
-Low-quality fur is matted, very short from the undersides and tail region and potentially soiled.
+Low-quality fur is matted, very short from the undersides and tail region, and potentially soiled.
 It has very low sale value, but can still be sold in bulk for felting, pillow stuffing, or for giving to birds as nesting material.

 Personalizing Your Angora’s Fiber

 Going through the extra effort of hand spinning fiber requires dedication and passion.
 If you’re willing to invest the time and energy into creating a quality product, it’s likely you’d appreciate the ability to connect with its source.
-Always when possible identify your animal by name when selling the fiber.

-Wool from “Fluffy McFluffin’ Stuff” sounds a lot more personal and inviting than “White Angora Fiber” on a label.
-Also be sure to emphasize how your particular animal was raised, and why you absolutely love raising angoras.
-Do they get lots of fresh greens, access to a play yard, etc. The buyer is choosing to go through a small scale marketplace, and the best way to get their attention is to make it personal.
+The buyer is choosing to go through a small-scale marketplace, and the best way to get their attention is to make it personal.
 Though it’s not necessarily evident in the wool, buyers want to know that the animal lived a good and happy life.

 Choosing a Market

 There are a number of ways to market your product to spinners.
 If you’re a larger producer, a farmers market or fiber festival might be the right way to get in front of potential buyers.
-If you’re just raising a few pet angoras, however, setting up a table at an event is hardly worth the effort.
-In that case, you still have a number of options:

 Online Craft Markets

 While selling online at a retailer such as Etsy may be the simplest outlet to start with for a small producer, it also has the most competition.
-Buyers have thousands of options to sort through, and for simplicities sake, they’re likely to re-buy from vendors they’ve been happy with in the past.
+Buyers have thousands of options to sort through, and for simplicity’s sake, they’re likely to re-buy from vendors they’ve been happy with in the past.
 Until you make a few sales and develop a customer base, it’s hard to be successful selling in such a flooded marketplace.

 Wholesale to Local Yarn Shops

 Look around your local area.
 With the recent surge in popularity of both knitting and hand spinning as more people try to resurrect lost skills from the past, these shops are becoming more popular across the country.
-Though I live in a small town in a rural area, there are 3 different yarn and fiber art shops within 20-minute drive of my home.
+Though I live in a small town in a rural area, there are 3 different yarn and fiber art shops within a 20-minute drive of my home.

 Prepare ahead of time by packaging your product attractively and writing up a short note about your farm and product, highlighting what makes your angora special.
 Leave them with a sample, and if they’re willing, set up a time to follow up to discuss selling your fiber in their store.